Joseph Beuys: "Sonne Statt Reagan"

 In 1982, Beuys recorded a music video for a song he had written entitled "Sonne statt Reagan" which translates to "Sun, not Rain/Reagan", an anti-Reagan political piece that included some German puns and reinforced some key messages of Beuys's career (at least, after his days as a soldier) – namely, a liberal, pacifist political attitude, a desire to perpetuate open discourse about art and politics, a refusal to sanctify his own image and 'artistic reputation' by only doing the kinds of work other people expected he would do, and above all an openness to exploring different media forms to get across the messages he wanted to convey.
 His continued commitment to the demystification and dis-institutionalization of the 'art world' was never more clear than it is here.

 Beuys regarded this song as a work of art, not "pop".
 The lyrics are aimed at Reagan, the military complex and whoever is trying to defrost the "Cold War" to make it "Hot."
 Beuys warns Reagan et al. that the peace-loving masses are behind him, including Americans.

 7,000 Oaks

-Among Beuys's pieces of social sculpture was the 7,000 Oaks project, one which met with some controversy.
+Among Beuys's pieces of social sculpture was the 7,000 Oaks project, which was met with some initial concern from civic authorities.